dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **Assess Your Current Position**

 Are you primarily working in one area of the stack?
 Do you feel uncomfortable reviewing code outside your domain?
 When AI generates code in unfamiliar territory, can you evaluate its quality?
-If the answer to these questions indicates narrow expertise, now is the time to expand your skillset.
+If the answer to these questions indicates narrow specialist expertise, now is the time to expand your skillset.

 **Expansion Strategy**